faisalmemon/articles/LLMS_Can_Start_A_War.md

   It is counter to economic principles.
 So where do you look for an answer?
 Either someone happy to provide an amateur analysis such as someone outside the economic domain of expertise, or an amateur with a tool.

-Image you are a White House intern tasked with providing a solution based on the neutral trade level hypothesis.
+Imagine you are a White House intern tasked with providing a solution based on the neutral trade level hypothesis.
 Then absent of external experts, you need an LLM to fill the gap.

 You are inclined to ignore the caveats in the same way that you'd ignore "standard thinking" from "experts" as they don't align with the mission.